↓ Skip to main content

 The angular momentum of light plays an important role in many areas, from optical trapping to quantum information.
 In the usual three-dimensional setting, the angular momentum quantum numbers of the photon are integers, in units of the Planck constant ħ.
 We show that, in reduced dimensions, photons can have a half-integer total angular momentum.
 We identify a new form of total angular momentum, carried by beams of light, comprising an unequal mixture of spin and orbital contributions.
 We demonstrate the half-integer quantization of this total angular momentum using noise measurements.
 We conclude that for light, as is known for electrons, reduced dimensionality allows new forms of quantization.

-The data shown below were collected from the profiles of 112 tweeters who shared this research output.
+The data shown below were collected from the profiles of 105 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 Mendeley readers